Aquilent/devsecops-example-helloworld/Readme.md

 Example of the pause step:
    ![Pause Pipeline](./doc/images/Jenkins-hello-world-master-pause.png)

-Jenkins multi-branch pipelines build all your branches in your repository under source code control (e.g. github) automatically.
-NOte that you can explicitly include/exclude branch using regular expressions.
-This allows for a development approach with short-lived feature and bugfix branches that can be build, deployed, and tested simultaneously.
-This is important, because it  allows developers to update and test the pipeline as part of the change request (or bugfix) they are working on, so the pipeline code always stays in sync with the the application code.
-Furthermore, __"standard"__ development processes can now not only be applied to the application code, but also to the pipeline code, specifically source code control, testing, and code review.

 In the above steps, steps 5 and up in the pipeline are __only__ executed against the `master` branch.
 The pipeline code is configured to treat feature/bugfix branches as additional `dev` environments.